Lykrast/DefiledLands/README.md

 # Defiled Lands

 A WIP Minecraft Mod that adds Defiled Lands to the world, akin to Terraria's Corruption.
+Check it out on [Curseforge](https://minecraft.curseforge.com/projects/defiled-lands).

 ## License